millenniumbrain/web-boilerplate/README.md

-# Crash Nebula's Boilerplate
+# Web Boilerplate

+For the quick creation of web projects.

 ##Uses
  - Sequel
  - Roda
  - erubis
  - Sass
- - Gulp
  - Typescript
- - jQuery